microchimerism/MCLA/README.md

 # MCLA (Microchimerism Literature Atlas)

 The [Microchimerism Literature Atlas (MCLA)](https://literature-atlas.microchimerism.info) is an advanced literature dataset offering powerful tools for exploring and analyzing over 15,000 references in the field of MC research.
-The MCLA is run with Shiny on a server, allowing online access by multiple users to share and investigate data.
-The literature is downloaded in a preprocessing step from PubMed, cleaned, and processed to save server performance.
+The MCLA literature is downloaded in a preprocessing step from PubMed and then run on a Shiny-server, allowing online access by multiple users to investigate the data.

 ## Features